 Deadheading and Cutting Back Perennials

-At this point, my Catmint is so overgrown that I sheared it back about halfway to uncover the front walkway and garden border.
-I’m hoping to get another set of blooms before the growing season winds down.
+At this point, my Catmint is so overgrown that I sheared it back about halfway to get another set of blooms before the growing season winds down.

 There are a few other plants I started cleaning up and cutting back to neaten up the gardens’ appearance, but overall, the work is pretty light.

 Yes, it’s still important to keep up on the weeds.
 The weeds continue to grow and get pulled.
 It is a lot of work to manage all the beds, but I do what I can when I can when I can do it.

 Truth be told, I enjoy sitting out there in the fresh air, listening to some good tunes, and pulling weeds.